-Key Informant Interviews were completed by 5 individuals representing their organizations during the time frame of November $10^{\rm th}$ through November $23^{\rm rd}$ , 2022 either in person or a virtual interview.
-By conducting the following questions with the individual representing these organizations: manufacturing, agencies serving vulnerable populations, community organizations, youth group, and community leader.
+Key Informant Interviews were completed by 7 individuals representing their organizations during the time frame of November 10 through November 23, 2022, either in person or through a virtual interview.
+Individuals represented the following: manufacturing, agencies serving vulnerable populations, community organizations, youth group, and community leader.
+The following is a summary of results.

 Question Social and Economic Factors Health Behaviors Clinical Care Physical Environment Health Outcomes What are the strengths in our community/county?
 Employment opportunities Respecting cultural differences Good schools Resources for homelessness Accepted in the community Economic and social advantages of Mennonite Home vaccinations Bilingual Chiropractor; accept people with no insurance Excellent parks, lakes, rivers Farm land Riverside Athletic Not over crowded What are the challenges in our community/county?
-Merrill not support of anti-LGBTQ+ Community Youth leaving Merrill after graduation Shortage of help in business, families, neighborhoods Social connection with next generation Accessible resources Jobs that don't require education Drugs users and distributors Alcohol Dental services for low income EMT services won't go out to the rural areas Lack of transportation and driver's license Affordability of healthcare Affordability of health insurance Health literacy to all including Spanish and Hmong Lack of Community Supported Agriculture Suicide is one of the leading causes of death in Lincoln County What characteristics of our community/county pose an opportunity?
-Library Could be more adult education Building neighborhood relationships in appreciation of cultural differences The idea that more people will eventually move north and provide us with a population growth Ability for individuals to have a creative spirit • Every month the District Attorney sees 200-230 Drug cases Hospital Mental Health help for youth and un- insured Missionary work Free Clinic Seal a smile Parks and Recreation Department The land that we live on, access to the Wisconsin River.
-River walk
+Merrill not supportive of LGBTQ+ Community Youth leaving Merrill after graduation Shortage of help in businesses, families, neighborhoods Social connection with next generation Accessible resources Jobs that don't require education Drugs users and distributors Alcohol Dental services for low income EMT services won't go out to the rural areas Lack of transportation and driver's license Affordability of healthcare and health insurance Health literacy to all including Spanish and Hmong Lack of community supported agriculture Suicide is one of the leading causes of death in Lincoln County What characteristics of our community/county pose an opportunity?
+Library Could be more adult education Building neighborhood relationships in appreciation of cultural differences The idea that more people will eventually move north and provide us with a population growth Ability for individuals to have a creative spirit • Every month the District Attorney sees 200-230 Drug cases Hospital Mental Health help for youth and uninsured Missionary work Free Clinic Seal a Smile Program Parks and Recreation Department The land that we live on, access to the Wisconsin River River walk